olpa/camxes-py/README.txt

 =======

 The --transformer (-t) option controls the transformation of the parse tree.
-Supported options include: debug, node-coverage, camxes-morphology, vlatai, and camxes-json (default)
+Supported options include: raw, debug, node-coverage, camxes-morphology, vlatai, and camxes-json (default)

 The --serializer (-s) option controls the serialization of the transformed parse tree.
 Supported options include: json, json-pretty, and